SymfonyCasts/lemon-squeezy/sfcasts/checkout-overlay.md

 `defer` attribute.

-LemonSqueezy advises *against* self-hosting the `lemon.js` file, since you might miss out on new features and crucial security patches, so be sure to link it *directly*, to keep payment-related matters as safe as possible.
+LemonSqueezy advises *against* self-hosting the `lemon.js` file, since you might miss out on new features and crucial security patches.
+Be sure to link it *directly*, to keep payment-related matters as safe as possible.

 We also need to call the `{{ parent() }}` function inside `javascripts` to avoid